schell/old-gods/README.md

 ## Performance
 I'm really surprised at the performance.
 So far without any attention to performance the engine is running at about 330FPS, with a high of about 500FPS (in SDL2).
-On wasm it's running at a pretty steady 60FPS.
+On wasm it's running at a pretty steady 60FPS, but this is only because the frame rate is tied to `requestAnimationFrame`.

 ## Core Features